blacksnail789521/youtube-shadowing/README.md

 Practice your English listening, speaking, and shadowing skills using real YouTube videos with subtitles — powered by Whisper AI and VLC.
 This tool runs Whisper locally, so there's no need to use the OpenAI API, making it completely free to use!

+If you don't want to install all the dependencies and just want a standalone application, simply download `shadowing.exe`.
+It's ready to use for Windows, but note that GPU support is not available.

 ---

 ## 🛠️ Features